javajavascript/MERN-Reddit-App/README.md

 git remote -v
 ```

+Another way to check repos is to show the hidden .git file.
+In the file, config and refs/remotes show the repos that are connected.
+If there is no hidden .git file, that means the project is not connected to version control.
+VSCode and file explorer hide the .git file by default, so the easiest way to see it is to go to file explorer > view > show > hidden items.

 ### Heroku Tutorial

 We will discuss Heroku setup and tutorials below.
 The lines of code below this point came from [this video](https://www.youtube.com/watch?v=HZuGVvRonu0).